nextstrain/cli/doc/runtimes/index.rst

 Switching runtimes or updating the version of a runtime may result in different versions of Nextstrain components like Augur and Auspice as well as other programs, and thus different behaviour.
+Use the :doc:`/commands/version` command's :option:`--verbose <nextstrain version --verbose>` option to report detailed version information about all available runtimes.

 Exact behavioural compatibility is not guaranteed between different runtimes (e.g. between the Docker vs. Conda runtimes) or between versions of the same